 I remain personally troubled by the enormous debt with which we Oregon citizens are burdened.
 And there are job-killing high taxes, over-regulation of small businesses, unfettered public-funded abortion, the PERS debacle, illegal immigration/sanctuary state policies, public sector union over-lording, pervasive rural poverty due to radical governmental strictures on our natural resources, and to that end, the escalating forest destruction by disease and wildfire due to state and federal policies of hands-off, bungling non-management.
 (Here, my background in forestry is a valuable attribute as I work toward “the great cleanup” that will be necessary to stop wildfires and revitalize the economies of Oregon’s 275 rural Oregon communities that have populations of 5,000 or less.
 This special “Oregon Project” has special personal meaning to me.)

 The 2018 gubernatorial race?
-The short-story version is that I was in the statistical lead one month before the May 15th election day when two of my (collaborating) primary opponents launched a million-dollar smear campaign of lies and innuendo to derail me into second place.
-I describe this cautionary tale in my book Making Oregon Great Again.
+The short-story version is that I was in the statistical lead one month before the May 15th election day when two of my collaborating “establishment” primary opponents launched a million-dollar smear campaign of lies and innuendo to derail me into second place.
+I describe this cautionary tale in detail in my book Making Oregon Great Again.